California Casual Interior - Design Style Guide

 -

 Switch out cabinet hardware for matte black, brass, or leather pulls.
-Place oversized woven baskets for shoes or laundry.
-Even swapping plastic trays for wooden ones can tilt your home toward casual luxury.
-The consistent thread is tactile comfort and visual ease, never fussy—or forced.
+Use large, woven baskets for shoes or laundry.
+Even replacing plastic trays with wooden ones has an impact.
+And always, the way she dresses is never too studied or “fashion.”

 -